 Let the website suggest a tag, to avoid duplicates.

 Duplicate tags (tags with different spelling, but the same meaning) are bad too.
 Eg if there are three photos of trams, one tagged tram, one Tram, and one trams, none are linked to each other.
 The trick is to type a few characters, eg tra, into the box, see what suggestions are shown.
 Then click the one you need.
 (NB You're not limited to existing tags though.
 If there isn't a relevant tag in the suggestions, go ahead and type your new tag.
-And if you want to be extra-thorough in checking, you can use the 'List of tags' page to see if any relevant tags already exist.)
+And if you want to be extra-thorough in checking, you can use the 'Tags' page to see if any relevant tags already exist.)

-Don't use them for places.
+Don't use them for places or people.

 Tell people what tags you are using